top of page

 Brescia University

-Curriculum and Standards Committee, 2018-present.
+Curriculum and Standards Committee, 2018-2020.

-Quality Enhancement Plan (QEP), 2017-present.
+Quality Enhancement Plan (QEP) Committee, 2017-2020.

 The University of Kansas

-Guest Scholar Committee: Theatre Graduate Students (TGS), The University of Kansas, 2014-2015.
+Guest Scholar Committee: Theatre Graduate Students (TGS), 2014-2015.

-Graduate Representative: University Theatre Committee (UTC), The University of Kansas, 2014.
+Graduate Representative: University Theatre Committee (UTC), 2014.

 Graduate Student Senator: The University of Kansas Student Senate, 2013-2014.

-Department of Theatre Representative: Theatre Graduate Students (TGS), The University of Kansas, 2012-2013.
+Department of Theatre Representative: Theatre Graduate Students (TGS), 2012-2013.

 THEATRE EXPERIENCE